-The 5 trending attacks on the fundamental rights of LGBTI people in the EU
+The 5 trending attacks on the fundamental rights of LGBTI people in the EU in 2021

 Right now, as the war on Ukraine escalates, democracy, human rights and equality matter more than ever in Europe.
 In our submission to the European Commission’s annual Rule of Law report, we’ve identified key trends in the systematic attacks on the rights of LGBTI people across EU member states.